NATIONAL ACADEMIC CHAMPIONSHIP RULES:

 - Answers must be given by the captain, who need not signal or be recognized.
 The captain may interrupt the question, but the moderator reserves the right to complete any question.

-- The team has at most sixty seconds to complete a category, so it is playing against the clock.
+- The team has at most seventy seconds to complete a category, so it is playing against the clock.
+We are giving seventy seconds instead of the traditional sixty to allow for the distance communication.
 The moderator will move on to the next question in the category only when the captain gives a correct answer, gives an incorrect answer, or refuses a question by saying “pass”.

 - Once a team misses or passes a question, they cannot later return to it.